For Directors and Producers

-Orchestral music is not classical music, nor is it just “epic” … It can span the fullest range of emotion, character, and rhythm … and can succinctly signify or indicate objects, feelings, characters, places, story threads in a way that audiences the world over grasp instantly and intuitively.
+Orchestral music spans the fullest range of emotion, character, and rhythm and can succinctly signify or indicate objects, feelings, characters, places, story threads in a way that audiences the world over grasp instantly and intuitively.
+That’s why the orchestral palette is the most sought-after resource for musical expression in narrative and interactive media.

 Orchestral music provides